sskorol/vosk-api-gpu/README.md

 - Jetson Nano won't work with the latest large model due to high memory requirements (at least 8Gb RAM).
 - Jetson Xavier **will** work with the latest large model if you remove `rnnlm` folder from `model`.
 - Make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.
 - Your host's CUDA version must match the container's as they share the same runtime.
 Jetson images were built with CUDA 10.1.
-As per the desktop version: CUDA 11.3.0 was used.
+As per the desktop version: CUDA 11.3.1 was used.
 - If you plan to use `rnnlm`, make sure you allocated at least 12Gb of RAM to your Docker instance (16Gb is optimal).
+- In case of GCP usage, there's a know issue with K80 instance.
+Seems like it has an outdated architecture.
+So it's recommended to take at least NVIDIA P4.
+- Not all the models are adopted for GPU-usage, e.g. in RU model, you have to manualy patch configs to make it work:
+  - remove `min-active` flag from `model/conf/model.conf`
+  - copy/paste `ivector.conf` from big EN model

 ### Testing